bolderbrush10/SearchlightAssault/programmer-notes.md

 -- TODO It would be good to create some professional diagrams and documents to explain the underlying strategies of the mod --      We'll want to make a header / word template featuring a logo for the mod and stuff

--- TODO Mod portal page's description should mention our motivations and intended gameplay effects.
---      We can mention that the searchlight is intended to 'solve' the turret-creep strategy for early/mid-game expansion.
---      We can explain that the recipe is designed to incentive players to research & automate production --      of items they might otherwise ignore (such as lamps and combinators)

 -- TODO Port this file into the bottom of the readme when complete